 The restaurant’s title flesh and buns refers to the choice of meat – steaks, duck and chicken – and the small soft buns.
 However, on this visit, I ended up ordering neither – opting for a tapas-style meal from the Small Bites menu for us to share.
 We ordered the Mixed Sashimi set, which included two pieces each of tuna, salmon & yellowtail (£12) served on a bed of ice.
 Despite the casual feel of the venue, the presentation of food was very good, adding to F&B’s reputation as a foodie destination.
 We also ordered the Salmon Avocado Roll, which was well complemented One of my favourite dishes was the Softshell Crab, with fried squid, grilled broccoli with miso and sesame (£9.50), with jalapeno mayo adding a kick.
 We added some greens with Grillied Broccoli with miso and sesame (£5.50).

 Overall, I enjoyed the food and drink.
 The high-energy venue wouldn’t always be a suitable choice for a meal out depending on the company (eg. your mother), however I would definitely suggest it as a good place to eat on a big night out with friends.
 The service was friendly and I applaud our attentive waitress for keeping track of us amidst all the hustle and bustle.
 The toilets were definitely a good taking point!

 - Flesh & Buns, 41 Earlham Street, Seven Dials, WC2H 9LX.
-Nearest tube: Covent Garden or Leicester Square.
+Nearest stations: Covent Garden or Leicester Square.
 For more information, visit the Flesh & Buns website.

 For more of Metro Girl’s bar and restaurant reviews, click here.